BestTimesToVisit.com Logo

 Grand Teton National Park Sunrise

 Witness the Tetons ignite with color as the sun crests the horizon.
-Arrive before dawn to secure a prime viewing spot along the Snake River.
-Pack a thermos of coffee and savor the unparalleled beauty of this iconic landscape.
+Arrive before dawn to secure a prime spot along the Snake River.
+The stillness of the morning, coupled with the majestic peaks reflecting in the water, is an unforgettable spectacle.
+Pack a thermos of coffee for an extra special touch.

 Jackson Hole Rodeo

-Experience the thrill of a real-life rodeo, a quintessential Jackson Hole event.
-Cheer on local cowboys and cowgirls as they compete in various events.
-Insider tip: Arrive early to secure a good seat and soak in the lively atmosphere.
+Experience authentic Western culture at the Jackson Hole Rodeo, held every Wednesday and Saturday night during summer.
+Feel the energy of the crowd as cowboys and cowgirls compete in thrilling events.
+Insider tip: Arrive early to snag a good seat and soak in the pre-rodeo atmosphere.

 National Elk Refuge Wildlife Safari

 Embark on a guided tour through the National Elk Refuge, a haven for thousands of elk during winter.
-Witness these majestic creatures up close, and learn about their unique migration patterns from your expert guide.
-Book in advance, especially during peak season.
+Witness these magnificent creatures up close, their antlers silhouetted against the snowy landscape.
+Opt for a snowcoach tour for a truly immersive experience.

 Hole Food Tour

-Indulge in Jackson's thriving culinary scene with a guided food tour.
-Sample local brews, gourmet burgers, and delectable desserts.
-Discover hidden culinary gems and gain insights into the region's unique food culture.
+Indulge in Jackson Hole's thriving culinary scene with a guided food tour.
+Sample gourmet fare from local restaurants, delis, and breweries.
+Discover hidden culinary gems and learn about the region's unique food culture.
+Book in advance, especially during peak season.

 See all 8 things to do →